syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 ## Change flow direction

 By default, `SfCalendarDatePicker` control flow direction is updated based on `CalendarIdentifier` property value.
 You can change the flow direction  of `SfCalendarDatePicker` control and the dropdown calendar layout from right to left by setting the `FlowDirection` property value as `RightToLeft`.
 The default value of `FlowDirection` property is `LeftToRight`.

+N> When `CalendarIdentifier` and `FlowDirection` properties value are changed, `FlowDirection` property is given precendence.

 {% tabs %}
 {% highlight XAML %}